 Creative writing is especially fun for this age group, since they are so good at using their imaginations.
-First graders love storytelling and fables, and these creative story starters will get them thinking of wild and fun stories to share:
+First graders love storytelling and fables.
+These creative story starters will get them thinking of wild and fun stories to share.

 - Imagine you have a superpower.
 What is it?
-What can you do?
+What do you do?

-- You can not use your hands for a day.
-Tell what happens.
+- You cannot use your hands for a whole day.
+What do you do?

 - You find a magic rock.
 What does it do?

-- Your mom or dad has to go to first grade for a day.
-Describe their day.
+- An adult in your family has to go to first grade for a day.
+What happens?

 - You get one wish.
 What is it?

-- In your backyard, you find a treasure.
+- While playing outdoors, you find a treasure.
 What is it?
 What happens next?

-- Should kids choose their own bedtime?
+- Should kids get to choose their own bedtime?
 Why or why not?

-- What is the best flavor of ice cream?
+- What flavor of ice cream do you like best?
 Why?